whhriv/WR_ReactAPP/README.md

 https://shredshare-api.onrender.com

+NOTE: currently the Application is set to run on local venv/flask server.
 ```

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.